Volunteering in Kenya — Choosing the Right Programme

 My next post, I’ll talk about the reality of a nature volunteer experience (in the field), and share about the responsibility of the company and the volunteers so as to maximize conservation impact.

-Volunteer Tourism: What’s Wrong With It and How It Can Be Changed by Andrea Freidus Assistant Professor of Anthropology, University of North Carolina – Charlotte.
-In The Conversation U.S. (2017)
+Volunteer Tourism: What’s Wrong With It and How It Can Be Changed.
+Freidus, A. In The Conversation U.S. (2017)

 Green Volunteer database > One source to find projects.
 A few good ones can be found there but beware that ethics of a company may change over time, as well as that new good opportunities haven’t been yet added in this repository.